KohRonald/Merkle-Airdrop-x-PizzaToken/README.md

 1. MakeMerkle.s.sol
 - Modified from Murky Github Repo
 - Essentially hashes and calculate the proof at every tree node level, utilising the address + amount as input values

+## EIPS
+### EIP-4844 (Shard Blob Transactions [Proto-Danksharding])
+- "Blobs" are temporary data storage mechanism
+- They allow for storing of data on-chain for a short period of time
+- Remove the need to store transaction data permanently on ETH L1, with calldata, which were expensive
+- A new BLOBHASH opcode and a precompile was created to calculate and verify the blobs
+- Cannot access the data itself, only able to access the hash of the data with the new BLOBHASH opcode
+- Blobs were added because rollups wanted a cheaper way to validate transactions

+- The problem it solves:
+  - L2s rollups processes, bundles and compress transactions into a batch, and submit that batch to L1 for verification
+  - L2s are used to do this as it is cheaper in terms of gas fees
+  - However, when L2 submit these batches to L1, L1 has to verify that the batch of transactions is good
+  - The L1 requires the compressed batch of txn to verify that the txn is good, after which that batch is rendered useless
+  - So, this compressed batch of txn is stored forever as a calldata storage
+  - Additionally, more gas costs is required for storage, so as it grows bigger, it gets even more expensive
+  - Hence, Blobs are used to solve the need for permanently storing compressed txn batches